-Today (Monday, 10/12/2018) Microsoft surprisingly released Windows 10 19H1 Insider preview Build 18298 for Insiders in the Fast ring That offers a number of new changes including File Explorer and Start menu improvements, Notepad updates and bunch of bug fixes.
+Today (Monday, 10/12/2018) Microsoft surprisingly released Windows 10 19H1 Insider preview Build 18298 for Insiders in the Fast ring That offers a number of new changes including File Explorer and Start menu improvements, Notepad updates, and a bunch of bug fixes.

 If your device obtained for Windows Insider preview builds Windows 10 Build 18298 download and install automatically via windows update, but you can always force the update from Settings > Update & security > Windows Update, and click the Check for updates button.